cjrasmussen/PlexSync/README.md

 # Plex Library Sync Tool

+_This project is now archived.
+It does not work with modern versions of Plex Media Server (and barely worked with older versions in the first place)._

 Tool for syncing library metadata for items shared across multiple libraries.

 I'm the first to admit that I don't know much about the inner workings of Plex, so this may be a horrible way of doing things.
 It might not even work all the time.
 I don't know.
 Caveat utilitor.